TheSharks/WildBeastDocs/docs/index.md

 WildBeast was originally written by 3 avid coders in 2015.
 Since then many devs have come and gone, years have rolled and the bot has continuously matured.
 It's currently being constantly developed and improved by a multinational team of 11 developers, moderators and other personnel at the time of writing.
 Check out the team [here](http://thesharks.xyz/team.html)!

 !!! tip
-    For those interested in the technical bits, WildBeast is written in JavaScript Node.js.
+    For those interested in the technical bits, WildBeast is written in JavaScript utilizing Node.js.
 It uses the `discordie` library to interact with the Discord API.

 ## Main features